grueneschweiz/docs.gruene.ch/docs/1-1-introduction.md

 out is the be-all and end-all, you can't break anything.**

-For the sake of fairness all screenshots in this documentation are neither german nor french, they are simply in english – even tough your installation will be well translated into the language of your preference.
+For the sake of fairness all screenshots in this documentation are neither german nor french, they are simply in english – even though your installation will be well translated into the language of your preference.

 ## WordPress is well documented online